guillemontecinos/itp_fall_2018_visual_language/blog.md

   <img src="https://github.com/guillemontecinos/itp_fall_2018_visual_language/blob/master/week_2/sign_collection.jpg" align="middle" width="80%">
 </p>

-Upper in the picture can be found the two successful signs, whilst un the bottom half can be found the unsuccessful signs I found in the street.
+The first two images corresponds to the two successful signs, whilst the second two are the unsuccessful ones I found in the street.
 The first one is the **Trucks are not allowed** sign, which clearly shows with a truck icon that those kind of vehicles cannot be parked in the area.
 In red are displayed the words **are not** which immediately calls the attention of the audience -in this case cars and trucks drivers.
 The picture was taken in the parking lot close to ITP on Broadway.

 The second one is **Walk Bikes on Path** sign -picture taken in the Central Park- which shows a red biker and he/she's bike which are behind a red "prohibition" icon.
 This sign shows clearly that bikes can't bike in park's paths.
 The green background color is part of Central Park's information system and highlights the recreation context purpose of the facility.